ipconfiger/AnyDoor/README.md

 Http access depends on Rinku from <https://github.com/RuiAAPeres/Rinku> a very easy to use http lib.

-Because need import cocoon lib to support hmac algorithm, you need to add Objective-C bridge header file in project with next content:
+Because need import cocoa lib to support hmac algorithm, you need to add Objective-C bridge header file in project with next content:

     #import <CommonCrypto/CommonHMAC.h>